Awesome Color Idioms That Will Improve Your English Fluency

 Meaning: Too much formal paperwork to do something.

-Usage: When people apply for a visa for another country there’s usually a lot of red tape.
+Usage: When people apply for a visa for another country, there’s usually a lot of red tape.

 “Roll out the red carpet”

-Meaning: To greet and welcome a person with a lot of respect and celebration.
-Interesting fact: the idiom “to roll out the red carpet” comes from Hollywood.
-When actors and actresses turn up to a special event they’re given special treatment and walk down the red carpet.
+This idiom comes from Hollywood!
+When actors and actresses turn up at a special event, they’re given special treatment, and they walk down the red carpet.

 Usage: Simon is the favorite child.
-Every time he returns home to Australia his parents roll out the red carpet for him.
+Every time he returns home to Australia, his parents roll out the red carpet for him.

 Green Idioms